QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 That algorithm remains valid so long as the eigenvalues split around unity as before.

-Again we assume that :math:`m_0` is as an initial condition, but that :math:`p_0` is not given but to be solved for.
+Again we assume that :math:`m_0` is  an initial condition, but that :math:`p_0` is not given but to be solved for.

-Let’s write some code that will let us explore how outcomes depend on :math:`\delta`.
+Let’s write and execute some Python code that will let us explore how outcomes depend on :math:`\delta`.

 .. code-block:: python3